 Persecutory: People believe that they are being plotted against, spied on, maligned, or harassed.
 People may repeatedly attempt to obtain justice by appealing to courts and other government agencies.
 Rarely, violence may be resorted to in retaliation for imagined persecution.

 Somatic: People are preoccupied with a bodily function or attribute, such as an imagined physical deformity or odor.
-The delusion can also take the form of an imagined general medical condition, such as a parasitic infection.
+The delusion can also take the form of an imagined medical disorder, such as a parasitic infection.

-A delusional disorder may arise from a preexisting paranoid personality disorder (see Personality Disorders: Schizotypal personality disorder).
+A delusional disorder may develop from a preexisting paranoid personality disorder.
 Beginning in early adulthood, people with a paranoid personality disorder have a pervasive distrust and suspiciousness of others and their motives.
-Early symptoms of delusional disorder may include feeling exploited, being preoccupied with the loyalty or trustworthiness of friends, reading threatening meanings into benign remarks or events, bearing grudges for a long time, and responding readily to perceived slights.
+Early symptoms of delusional disorder may include

-After ruling out other specific conditions that are associated with delusions, a doctor bases the diagnosis largely on the person's history.
-The doctor must assess the degree of dangerousness, particularly the extent to which the people are willing to act on their delusions.
+After ruling out other specific conditions that are associated with delusions, a doctor bases the diagnosis largely on the person's history and symptoms.
+The doctor also must assess how dangerous the person might be, particularly how likely the person is to to act on the delusions.